ccy1997/flex-remote-server/README.md

 # FlexRemote Server
-The PC server for the android application - FlexRemote
+The desktop server for the android application - FlexRemote